Māori immersion allowance

 Area school principals

-If you are required to teach in te reo Māori immersion classes at levels 1, 2 or 3, you will receive an allowance of $4,000 per annum.
+If you are required to teach in te reo Māori immersion classes at levels 1, 2 or 3, you will receive a baseline allowance.

 The allowance is set out in clause 3.5 of your collective agreement.